johertrich/sliced_MMD_flows/README.md

 # Generative Sliced MMD Flows with Riesz Kernels

-Implementation to the paper "Generative Sliced MMD Flows with Riesz Kernels" available at INSERT LINK.
+Implementation to the paper "Generative Sliced MMD Flows with Riesz Kernels" available at https://arxiv.org/abs/2305.11463.

 The files `run_MNIST.py`, `run_FashionMNIST.py` and `run_CIFAR.py` reproduce the training of generative sliced MMD flows from Section 5 of the paper.
 The code is written in PyTorch 2.0.0.